Book Review: The Dry

 Book Summary:

-After getting a note demanding his presence, Federal Agent Aaron Falk arrives in his hometown for the first time in decades to attend the funeral of his best friend, Luke.
-Twenty years ago when Falk was accused of murder, Luke was his alibi.
+Falk arrives in his hometown for the first time in decades to attend the funeral of his best friend, Luke.
+Twenty years ago, when Falk was accused of murder, Luke was his alibi.

 My Review:

-This suspenseful story had me guessing who the murderer was till the very end.
+This suspenseful story had me guessing who the murderer was until the end.
 I love books that I can’t figure out.

-Falk was scarred by memories of his younger self, still somewhat ashamed of the view people in his hometown had of him, though he was innocent of any wrong doing.
-Town residents let him know they didn’t want him back in their town, regardless of the reason.
+Falk was scarred by memories of his younger self.
+Though he was innocent of any wrongdoing, he was still somewhat ashamed of the view people in his hometown had of him.
+Town residents told him they didn’t want him back in their town, regardless of the reason.

 Falk and the local detective ultimately figure out who killed his friend Luke and his family.
 While also finding out what happened to the girl he was blamed for killing all those years ago.